-Two-dimensional art is everywhere, and it may be presumed to be as old as the first figure or pattern painted on a cavern wall thousands of millennia ago.
-In the present day, you see it in paintings, t-shirt prints, and the cover art of books.
-But most notable is the 2D artwork that people find in games and that gaming companies still use in their products.
-Along with changes in media, 2D art evolved to mean differently depending on its use.
+Two-dimensional art is everywhere, and we can presume it’s as old as the first figure or pattern painted on a cavern wall thousands of millennia ago.
+In the present day though, you see it in paintings, t-shirt prints, and the cover art of books.
+But most notable is the 2D artwork that people find in games.

 What Is 2D Art?
 Its Basic Definition and How It Differs from 3D Art

 But what about games that allow only vertical and horizontal movement and have 3D assets?
 Many developers and gamers refer to this type of style as 2.5D.
-Similar to Trompe L’oeil Paintings, 2.5D games simulate layers of depth, but the assets — or piece of art — are actually on a flat surface.
+Similar to Trompe L’oeil Paintings, 2.5D games simulate layers of depth, but the assets — or pieces of art — are actually on a linear surface.

 We can distill 2D games into the following elements: